danielckv/danielckv/README.md

 ### I'm Daniel - aka [danielckv](https://danielckv.com) 👋

-I'm an experienced R&D executive with a proven track record of developing innovative large-scale products that delivered to remote global locations, serving millions of users and Fortune 500 companies leading to $X,000,000 ARR.
+I have a proven track record in leading the development of innovative products, which have reached global markets, gained millions of users, and formed partnerships with Fortune 500 companies, resulting in an annual recurring revenue (ARR) of $10M each.

-Led startup companies to production, scaled teams from 1-50 employees, managed on-premise corporate products, and developed highly available cloud architectures.
+- Former CTO, RapidAPI
+- Ex-VP R&D, DermaDetect
+- Past Head of Infrastructure, Odo Security (Checkpoint acquisition)

 ### 📕 Latest Blog Posts
 <!-- BLOG-POST-LIST:START -->